simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 A comprehensive data privacy policy is the foundation of any data privacy program.
 It should outline how personal information is collected, used, and protected.
 The policy should also include details on how data breaches will be handled and how customers will be notified in the event of a breach.
 It is important to regularly review and update this policy to ensure compliance with relevant laws and regulations.

-Moreover, the policy should be easily accessible to customers and should be written in clear and concise language that is easy to understand.
+On top of that, the policy should be easily accessible to customers and should be written in clear and concise language that is easy to understand.
 This will help build trust with customers and show that the business takes data privacy seriously.

 #### Conducting Regular Data Privacy Audits